Leaves333/cs491-cap/README.md

 # cs491-cap
-practice problems for cs491-cap, a competitive programming class at uiuc
+practice problems i'v done for cs491-cap, a competitive programming class at uiuc